 We define Confirmed Design Starts as when customers confirm their commencement of new semiconductor designs using our interconnect IP and notify us.
 Confirmed Design Starts is a metric management uses to assess the activity level of our customers in terms of the number of new semiconductor designs that are started using our interconnect IP in a given period.
-Our interconnect IP and NoC interface IP customer base started a total of 95 and 82 design starts during each of the years ended December 31, 2023 and 2022, respectively.
+Our interconnect IP and NoC interface IP customer base contributed to a total of 76 and 95 design starts during the years ended December 31, 2024, and 2023, respectively.
 We believe that the number of Confirmed Design Starts is an important indicator of the growth of our business and future royalty revenue trends.